-The lovingly crafted romance It’s Already Tomorrow in Hong Kong will satisfy any date-night plans.
+The Man in the Wall will show Monday, January 25, at Regal Cinemas South Beach and Wednesday, January 27, at Miami Beach Cinematheque.
+It’s Already Tomorrow in Hong Kong The lovingly crafted romance It’s Already Tomorrow in Hong Kong will satisfy any date-night plans.
 Emily Ting’s debut narrative feature is a Before Sunrise-esque journey through the city of Hong Kong, where two strangers meet and fall for each other, but not without controversy.
 The chemistry between the two leads, Jamie Chung and Bryan Greenberg, is palpable.
 Which isn't suprising, considering they’re married in real life.
 It’s simple, sweet, and perfect if you're in the mood for love.

 It’s Already Tomorrow in Hong Kong shows Thursday, January 21, at Regal Cinemas South Beach and Tuesday, January 26, at Coral Gables Art Cinema.

-Wedding Doll made headlines with nine Israeli Film Academy nominations — including Best Film, Best Actor, Best Actress, and Best Director — and awards for Best Actress (Moran Rosenblatt), Best Israeli Film, and Best First Film at the Jerusalem Film Festival.
+Wedding Doll Wedding Doll made headlines with nine Israeli Film Academy nominations — including Best Film, Best Actor, Best Actress, and Best Director — and awards for Best Actress (Moran Rosenblatt), Best Israeli Film, and Best First Film at the Jerusalem Film Festival.
 So it’s appropriate to be excited about Nitzan Gilady’s feature about a young woman with a mild mental disability who finds love at the factory where she works by day (and where she scrounges leftover materials to make wedding dresses by night).
 Best of all, Gilady will be in attendance to introduce the film and engage in a conversation afterward.

 Wedding Doll will screen Wednesday, January 20, at O Cinema Miami Shores.
 How to Win Enemies

 The plot of How to Win Enemies sounds wildly ridiculous, and that’s exactly why Gabriel Lichtmann’s film is on this list.
 The movie tells the story of a young lawyer obsessed with crime novels who has a chance encounter with a beautiful woman and wakes up to learn that all of his financial savings are gone.
 He embarks on a caper to figure out exactly what happened.
 If it sounds like the kind of silly flick that would appeal to most moviegoers, that's because it absolutely is, and luckily, three MJFF screenings are available.